Four Signs of Elder Abuse or Neglect

 1. Physical Injuries

-Certainly, the most obvious signs that an older person is being abused are similar to the signs in younger people experiencing physical abuse.
-These generally include physical injuries like broken bones, bruising, or sprains.
+Certainly, the most obvious signs of elder abuse resemble what younger people experience from physical abuse.
+Generally, these signs include physical injuries like broken bones, bruising, or sprains.
 Abuse can also show up in scars, welts, cuts, or even burns.
 With an elderly person who could be on life-saving medications, the physical injury may also include not being given proper medications at the right times.

 You should discuss any physical injuries with all care providers or agencies as well as talking with your loved one.
-If excuses for such injuries don’t seem to add up in your mind, keep investigating until you’re satisfied or until you feel that the answers warrant more professional investigation.
+If excuses for such injuries don’t seem to add up, keep investigating.
+You should not stop until you’re satisfied or you feel the answers warrant more professional investigation.

 2. Physical Deterioration

-Elder abuse and neglect is often not as clear as outright broken bones — especially if the damage is emotional or mental.
-This may, instead, manifest itself in a physical deterioration of general health and well-being.
+Signs of elder abuse and neglect do not just include broken bones — especially if the damage is emotional or mental.
+Instead, these signs manifest as physical deterioration of general health and well-being.

 Look for things like unexplained weight loss, lack of appetite, disorientation, confusion, or the sudden inability to do normal activities.
 Neglect often shows up in disheveled appearance, a lack of proper daily hygiene, or inappropriate clothing for the weather or situation.
 While some situations have more innocuous explanations, don’t dismiss the possibility of a serious cause.